 Lines 187-198 of the Results and Discussion now read: “An important limitation of our simulation and experimental design is that we were unable to estimate the extent to which food-web complexity is influenced by non-additive effects of genetic variation.
 Non-additive effects may arise in a variety of ways (e.g. competition and facilitation, associational resistance/susceptibility, source-sink dynamics), and prior work has shown that host-plant genetic variation can have positive (25), neutral (28), or negative (39) non-additive effects on the diversity of upper trophic levels.
 Future experiments are needed that explicitly manipulate levels of genetic variation and test for the presence and magnitude of non-additive effects on food-web structure.
 It is worth noting though that our qualitative conclusion, namely that genetic variation increases food-web complexity, will still hold unless negative, non-additive effects are equal or greater in magnitude compared to the additive effect we observed.”

 In addition, an assumption we had implicitly made in the previous manuscript was that monocultures and polycultures had similar sampling effort.
-However, this is not true, as sampling effort (i.e. number of individual plants) necessarily increases with increasing genetic variation.
+However, this is not true, as sampling effort (i.e. number of individual plants) necessarily increases with increasing genetic variation in our simulation.
 This is an inherent constraint of our empirical data.
 For example, if we had measures of trophic interactions on 25 replicate plants of each willow genotype, we could directly compare monocultures of 25 plants with 25-genotype polycultures of 25 plants (i.e. 1-plant replicate of each genotype).
 Below, we outline how we address this issue.
 In short, we believe the method we describe below actually gives an overestimate of food-web complexity in monocultures.
 Therefore, the response in food-web complexity we now report (20% increase) is likely a conservative estimate of the additive effects of genetic variation.

 Lines 170-171 of the Results and Discussion now read: “After accounting for sampling effort (dashed line, Fig. 6), we found that food-web complexity increased by 20% with increasing genetic variation (Fig. 6).”

 Lines 352-367 of the Materials and Methods now read: “As is though, our resampling procedure is unable to control for the inherent increase in sampling effort with increasing genetic variation (e.g. N = 4 plants for monocultures, N = 100 plants for polycultures of 25 genotypes).
 Not accounting for sampling effort will give us an overestimate of the effect of genetic variation on food-web complexity.
 To account for this bias, we used our resampling procedure to generate 1,000 estimates of average complexity for monocultures based on progressively higher levels of sampling effort (1 – 4 plants).
 We then used an asymptotic model (42) to predict the average complexity of food webs in 100 plant monocultures (details in supplementary information).
+This enables us to directly compare complexity for 25-genotype polycultures to 100-plant monocultures.
 While more sophisticated and accurate models have been developed to extrapolate species richness (reviewed in 43), nothing has been developed for extrapolating food-web complexity.
 In the supplementary information, we demonstrate that our asymptotic model likely overestimates the average complexity of monocultures by about 5%.
 However, using this extrapolation as a baseline will still give us a more accurate (although now conservative) estimate of the additive effects of genetic variation on food-web complexity.”

 Lines 57-97 of the supplementary information now read: “Asymptotic model - For our asymptotic model, we used a scaled and shifted Michaelis-Menten function (4) of the form,